shreyansh818bytes/FuelBook-API/README.md

 # fuelbook-api
-API for the FuelBook Android App Project
+API for the FuelBook App Project

 # Description
 This API is built to get the latest fuel prices of different districts in India.